atelier-saulx/utils/README.md

 ## toEnvVar

-Convert a string to a env variable safe name
+Convert a string to an env-variable safe name

 ```javascript
 import { toEnvVar } from '@saulx/utils'